 Often, the key to both preventing and stopping nipple blanching from compression or vasospasm is as simple as improving the latch, says Nathalie Pambrun, vice-president of the Canadian Association of Midwives, who recommends getting help from a lactation consultant.
 “In the case of vasospasm, you can relieve the symptoms by keeping your body warm to avoid blood vessel constriction during nursing, and applying a hot washcloth or dry heat with a blow dryer set on low to your breasts afterwards.”

-10 ways to prevent and treat sore nipples Another, although less common, cause of nipple blanching is Raynaud’s disease.
+Another, although less common, cause of nipple blanching is Raynaud’s disease.
 This condition affects both men and women and isn’t related to being pregnant or breastfeeding.
 In addition to white nipples after nursing, you might have cold fingers, toes, lips or ears, changes in skin colour in response to cold or stress, and a tingling or throbbing feeling when circulation returns after a few minutes or a few hours.
 Blanching in this case comes with severe and searing pain, which are also symptoms of thrush and so it is often misdiagnosed.
 A doctor can do a blood test for the disease and, in more severe cases, may prescribe a medication to widen your blood vessels and increase circulation.
 To relieve symptoms of Raynaud’s, breastfeed in warm environments and wearing warm clothing, prevent a temperature change by covering your breasts with your shirt or your hand as soon as your baby has finished nursing, apply dry heat with a blow dryer set on low, or massage your nipples with olive oil to help return blood flow and soothe any lingering pain or discomfort.

 Don’t hesitate to contact a lactation consultant or your doctor if you’re experiencing blanching or pain while nursing.